franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/readme.txt

 3. Registro consensi con esportazione CSV e informazioni anonimizzate.

 == Changelog ==
+= 1.3.0 =
+* Added a dedicated control to configure the lifetime of the consent cookie, with safeguards and filters for advanced workflows.
+* Updated the frontend script to respect the configured consent lifetime while keeping secure defaults in place.

 = 1.2.0 =
 * Added retention controls for the consent registry with daily scheduled cleanup.
 * Integrated the consent logs with WordPress personal data exporter and eraser workflows.